Eclipse-SDV-Hackathon-Chapter-Three/ArBytesMoral/README.md

 ### Solution Idea:

-Our solution introduces **CarMate**, an advanced AI-powered vehicle companion designed to address both loneliness and safety for drivers.
+Our solution introduces **CarMate**, an advanced AI-powered vehicle companion with its own mood and personality.
+It is designed to address both loneliness and safety for drivers.
 Here's how it works:

 1. **AI-Powered Conversational Companion**:
    - CarMate transforms the vehicle into a personalized and interactive companion, leveraging AI to simulate meaningful and engaging conversations.